kristy-fournier/PartyJukebox/readme.md

                 - Add track to queue
                 - Partymode toggle
                 - Change volume
+                - Add duplicate track to queue
+                    - This is a seperate toggle, but is based on the setting "Add track to queue"
+                    - Basically if you can't add at all, you can't add a duplicate either (obviously)
         - When this argument is left out (or empty string) the admin features aren't used, and everyone can do everything

 ### Client: